Eloy Edu

 Eloy Edu Nkene (born 16 March 1985), simply known as Eloy, is an Equatorial Guinean football player and manager who plays as a defender.
 He was a member of the Equatorial Guinea national team.

 International career

-Eloy was called for play with the Equatorial Guinea national team in the Africa Cup of Nations 2008 Qualifying match against Cameroon on 7 October 2006.
+Eloy was called to play with the Equatorial Guinea national team in the Africa Cup of Nations 2008 Qualifying match against Cameroon on 7 October 2006.
 He was also part of the Equatoguinean team in the Mundialito de la Inmigración y la Solidaridad 2010 in Madrid, Spain.